Bridget Bishop: Execution

 Bishop was sentenced to death and hanged.
 She was recorded to be the first woman to die from hanging in the colony.

 Personal life

-She married her first husband, Samuel Wesselby on 13 April 1660, at St. Mary-in-the-Marsh, Norwich, Norfolk, England.
-She had two sons and one daughter from her first marriage: John, Benjamin and Mary.
-Her first husband died in 1666.

 Her second marriage, on 26 July 1666, was to Thomas Oliver, a widower and prominent businessman, listed in early records as a calendar.
 They had one child, a daughter, Chrestian Oliver (sometimes spelled Christian), born 8 May 1667.
 She was earlier accused of bewitching Thomas Oliver to death, but was acquitted for lack of evidence.

 Her third marriage c.
 1687 was to Edward Bishop, a prosperous sawyer, whose family lived in Beverly.
 Her third husband, Edward Bishop, is also one of the founders of the First Church of Beverly.
 He was 44 at the time of the trials.

-Bridget ran a tavern alongside Edward in Salem Town.
+It is rumoured that Bridget ran a tavern in Salem Town, however that is unconfirmed and may be the result of a mix-up between her and Sarah Bishop.